-There is currently no evidence that any COVID-19 vaccines cause fertility problems.
+There is no evidence that any vaccines, including COVID-19 vaccines, cause fertility problems in men or women.

 Consult your local health department, pharmacy or your child’s doctor for information on where your child can get a COVID-19 vaccine.
 When making an appointment for your child to get a COVID-19 vaccine, consider asking these questions:

 - Does a parent or guardian need to be present at the appointment?

 - What information will need to be provided during the appointment?

 - Is there a limit on how many family members, such as siblings, can attend the appointment?